KonduitAI/deeplearning4j/nd4j/ADRs/0005-Interpreter.md

 This handles declarative graph creation setting dependencies up.
 Delegation of the graph structure creation to the existing Samediff library enables the scope of this interpreter to be focused on mapping operations.

+## Custom Sub graphs

+One common use case is mapping sub graphs to custom layers.
+A custom layer can be thought of as a sequence  of operations.
+In order to map this, a named process can be created.
+Generally, if you know what ops the sub graph is made of, you only need to declare a set of rules based on the rules that map individual ops in the existing framework.

 ## Consequences
 ### Advantages